phalcon/documentation/docs/db-models.md

 }
 ```

-> **NOTE**: In the array defined in the column map, the keys are the actual names of the fields in the database, and the values are the _virtual_ fields we can use in your code
+!!! info "NOTE"

-{: .alert .alert-info }
+    In the array defined in the column map, the keys are the actual names of the fields in the database, and the values are the _virtual_ fields we can use in your code

 Now we can use those _virtual_ fields (or column map) in your code: